Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Arms of the Chosen/Armour/Five Edicts Dominion/Dread Majesty Command.md

 ## Special activation rules

-As long as the wearer isn’t dissonant with soulsteel, this Evocation awakens at no cost when she defeats a character she has a Major or Defining Tie of contempt for.
+As long as the wearer isn’t dissonant with soulsteel, this Evocation awakens at no cost when she defeats a character she has a Major or Defining [[Intimacy|Tie]] of contempt for.

 ## Resonant